 About Dr. Gage

 Dr. Patricia Gage has a PhD in Child/School Psychology, and a master’s degree in school psychological services from New York University.
 She received her bachelor’s in Elementary Education and Psychology from Hunter College.
 She has been a practicing school psychologist for thirty years and is the cofounder of a second company, Hang In There, LLC, which writes and produces a series of mini books with parenting tips for new parents.
 She is a member of the National Association of School Psychologists and the American Psychological Association.
 She has been instrumental in developing a number of local programs for children with disabilities, including the Mainstream Instructional & Behavioral Consultation Program for the Martin County School District, Weebiscus for Hibiscus Children’s Center, and the Academic Center at The Pine School.
 She is also the founder of Women In Philanthropy, a women’s philanthropic circle that helps to start programs in the community that promote wellness for women and children.
-She has been instrumental in of Stuart, which provided equipment for the blind and literacy programs for children, including adding a children’s section to the Martin Health System’s Cancer Center Library.
 She was selected Rotarian of the Year 2002-2003 and 2009-2010, and was the Martin County Women of Distinction for 2003 for the business/Professional category chosen by Soroptimist International.
 Find her at www.hangnthere.com